RetroPie/RetroPie-Docs/docs/Scraper.md

 - **ROM Names:** Choose what name to display.
 By default the name from the No-Intro data(includes Region) will be used.
 You can also choose theGamesDB which is what the builtin scraper uses.

 - **Gamelist:** Choose to overwrite the existing gamelist.xml or append to it.
-Note that this option is currently not available in RetroPie 3.7 (as of 2016-06-05).
-To access this option, the script has to be run manually from terminal (see usage below).

 - **Update scraper to the latest version:** This updates the scraper to the latest version.